New research has linked metabolic syndrome with an increased risk of worse outcomes in people with COVID-19.

 - low high-density lipoprotein (HDL) levels

-If a person has metabolic syndrome, they are likely to have an ongoing low level of inflammation in their body.
+If a person has metabolic syndrome, they are likely to have an ongoing low level of

 The recent study explored the individual effects of obesity, hypertension, and diabetes on COVID-19 severity and compared them with their combined effect in metabolic syndrome.